 Previously included in genus Hirundo.

-Open areas, often near water and towns and particularly in hills or gorges associated with water.
+Forage in open areas, often near water and towns and particularly in hills or gorges associated with water.

 External Links